plone/documentation/manage/installing/installation.rst

 Installing Plone using RPMs, .dev, … packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Not supported by Plone community.
 Plone dependencies can and should be installed via your operating system package manager, to profit from security updates and maintenance, but not Plone itself.
-The packages that have been offered in the past via apt, yup, port etcetera tend to be unmaintained, old and unsuitable.
+The packages that have been offered in the past via apt, yum, dnf, port etcetera tend to be unmaintained, old and unsuitable.

 Microsoft Windows